-The ICCB-Longwood Investigator Initiated Screening Program assists academic researchers in carrying out high-throughput screens of chemical and RNAi libraries to identify new tools for biological research.
-The ICCB-Longwood Screening Facility is built around modular work stations, and assays are generally carried out in 384-well plates.
-The ICCB-Longwood compound collection is continuously growing, and over 500,000 compounds are currently available for screening.
+The ICCB-Longwood Screening Facility is a small molecule and RNAi high-throughput screening laboratory.
+It is built around modular work stations and most assays are performed in 384-well plates.
+There are over 500,000 small molecules available for screening at ICCB-Longwood and the compound collection is continuously growing.
 Whole human and mouse genome siRNA libraries, lncRNA siRNA libraries, as well as miRNA mimic and inhibitor libraries, are also available for screening.
-These libraries can be screened at the genome level, in focused subsets, or with a custom picked set of siRNAs.
-The facility employs a staff-assisted screening model, in which investigators using the facility are provided with access to compound and siRNA libraries, and training in the use of some instruments, such as liquid handling equipment, plate readers, and screening microscopes.
-Staff members run all complex automation for screens.
+These libraries can be screened at the genome level, in focused subsets or with a custom picked set of siRNAs.

 Please be aware that while you can still access the ICCB-L Screening Facility, there will be no staff on Monday 1/21/19 in observance of MLK Jr. Day.